With a Grain of SALT: Are LLMs Fair Across Social Dimensions?

 \section{Introduction}

-Large Language Models (LLMs) have revolutionized the field of Natural Language Processing (NLP), enabling advancements in tasks such as machine translation, text summarization, and conversational agents.
+LLMs has revolutionized the field of Natural Language Processing (NLP), enabling unprecedented advancements in tasks such as machine translation, text summarization, and conversational agents.
 Models like GPT \citep{openai2024gpt4}, Llama \citep{meta2024llama3}, and Gemma \citep{google2024gemma2} have demonstrated an ability to generate human-like text, making them integral components of various applications ranging from virtual assistants to content creation tools.
 However, alongside their impressive capabilities, these models have been shown to perpetuate existing societal biases in the data on which they are trained (\citet{demidova-etal-2024-john}; \citet{naous-etal-2024-beer}).
 When LLMs exhibit biases related to gender, religion, or race, they risk producing outputs that can reinforce stereotypes, discriminate against certain groups, or propagate misinformation.
 Such biases not only undermine the fairness and ethical use of AI technologies but also have real-world implications, affecting user trust and potentially leading to harmful consequences in sensitive applications like hiring processes, legal judgments, and educational content.

-In this paper, we introduce the SALT (\textbf{S}ocial \textbf{A}ppropriateness in \textbf{L}LM-Generated \textbf{T}ext) Dataset.
-Unlike traditional approaches that rely on manually created prompts, our methodology leverages synthetic data generation to produce diverse and scalable inputs.
-Additionally, we conduct a comprehensive analysis of biases in LLMs across three key social dimensions: gender, religion, and race.
-We focus our investigation on the Llama and Gemma model families.
-To assess bias, we employ seven distinct prompting strategies designed to reveal bias in the generated responses: General Debate, Positioned Debate, Career Advice, Story Generation, Problem-Solving, Cover-Letter Writing, and CV Generation.
-Our contributions can be summarized as follows: